 1. What is micro surfacing?

-Micro surfacing is the application of a special coating to the top layer of asphalt that prevents oxidization and moisture penetration.
+Micro surfacing is a treatment used to extend the lifecycle of roads which meet a certain criteria.
+The treatment consists of the application of a special coating to the thin layer of asphaltic emulsion that prevents oxidization and moisture penetration.
 It is a cost effective preservation treatment to slow down the natural degradation of the road and preserve service life without a costly and disruptive reconstruction.

 2. How is micro surfacing work completed?